How to use GeoDetectit in the field

 - Advanced map layers.

-- Detector profiles and more tools for structured field workflows.
+- Detector profiles and more structured workflows.

 Common workflows